24 Pages Posted: 2 Feb 2017 Last revised: 30 Apr 2017

 Suggested Citation: Suggested Citation

-Das, Sanjiv Ranjan and Kim, Seoyoung and Kothari, Bhushan, Zero-Revelation RegTech: Detecting Risk Through Corporate Emails and News (February 17, 2017).
+Das, Sanjiv Ranjan and Kim, Seoyoung and Kothari, Bhushan, Zero-Revelation RegTech: Detecting Risk through Linguistic Analysis of Corporate Emails and News (April 27, 2017).
 Available at SSRN: https://ssrn.com/abstract=2909380